uc-cdis/fence/docs/google_architecture.md

 #### Required Google Cloud Platform (GCP) Configuration for Billing Project

 Whether you bill your own project, or require end-users to specify a billing project, the required configuration in GCP is the same.
+The service account used to sign the URL and/or the service account used for Temporary Service Account Credentials needs the GCP permission `serviceusage.services.use` in the Google Project specified to bill to.

+> "All actions that include a billing project in the request require serviceusage.services.use permission for the project that's specified" [according to Google's docs](https://cloud.google.com/storage/docs/access-control/iam-console).

+You have 2 options to achieve the above:

+1) assume end-users will provide the necessary permission for billing
+2) configure Fence to automatically attempt to provide the necessary permission for billing

-The Fence admin service account needs a couple pre-defined Google roles (through their Cloud IAM) on whatever project is provided for billing (be that in a request to Fence or whatever is set as the "default billing project"):
+If you want Fence to automatically attempt to provide the necessary permissions to the relevant service accounts for data access, the Fence admin service account needs a couple pre-defined Google roles (through their Cloud IAM) on whatever project is provided for billing (be that in a request to Fence or whatever is configured as the "default billing project"):

 * `Project IAM Admin`: to update the project's policy to give the necessary service account(s) billing permission
 * `Role Administrator`: for creating a custom role that only provides billing permission to the project

-> NOTE: The custom role that Fence creates contains a single permission in Google `serviceusage.services.use`.
-"All actions that include a billing project in the request require serviceusage.services.use permission for the project that's specified" [according to Google's docs](https://cloud.google.com/storage/docs/access-control/iam-console).
+> NOTE: The custom role that Fence creates contains the single permission in Google `serviceusage.services.use`.

-So once you configure a "default billing project" and give the Fence admin service account the roles mentioned above, access to any requester pays buckets will be billed to that project.
-This is accomplished in different ways depending on the access method:
+#### Requester Pays Signed URLs and Temporary Service Account Credentials

 1) For [Signed URLs](#signed-urls): a `userProject=<google-project-to-bill>` query parameter will be appended to the signed url
-    * will only be appended if a valid `userProject` is provided in the request **or** Fence is configured with a "default billing project"
+    * will only be appended if a valid `userProject` is provided in the request **or** Fence is configured with a "default billing project" for signed URLs
+    * if Fence is configured to automatically enable billing permission, it will do that for the service account used to sign the URL
-2) For [Temporary Service Account Credentials](#temporary-service-account-credentials): the service account key provided will have the necessary permissions on the `userProject` provided so that subsequent requests to Google using these service account credentials will allow specifying that `userProject` to bill
+2) For [Temporary Service Account Credentials](#temporary-service-account-credentials): iff Fence was configured to automatically enable billing permission, the service account key provided will have the necessary permissions on the `userProject` provided (in request or configured "default billing project") so that subsequent requests to Google using these service account credentials will allow specifying that `userProject` to bill
     * depending on how the creds are used, this may involve adding additional query params or args to Google SDKs/services to provide the `userProject`

 Example for Google's Cloud Storage SDK `gsutil`: